OpenCodeList Specification¶

 markup Object¶

-object is a text block formatted in a markup language (e.g., Markdown):
+The markup object is a text block formatted in a markup language (e.g., Markdown):

 A JSON string specifying the language of the text block.
 This MUST be an IETF BCP 47 language tag.